 For the last year, I had the opportunity to work as a social media manager for 2 different websites.
 Being a social media manager is just a pretentious way to say you’re getting paid for being on the internet.
 Sadly there is much more to it than it appears and it’s not all that much fun.

 I’m a blogger and I’ve been for several years now.
-Over the time I got to work with different websites on different types of collaborations such as fashion blogger programs, review programs, affiliate programs, columnist writer and more.
+Over time I got to work with different websites on different types of collaborations such as fashion blogger programs, review programs, affiliate programs, columnist writers, and more.

 One day I was approached by the owner of a New York online magazine with the opportunity to write for them.
 Even though it was not my first time writing for someone else besides my own website I was thrilled.
 I thought it would be so fulfilling to get the direct payment for an article I wrote.
 It felt like I’m about to reach my ultimate goal.